-The founder’s guide to running a great board meeting
+The founder’s guide: How to run a board meeting

 Board meetings are important for businesses of all sizes.
 But they’re especially important for startups because the early stages of your business require a substantial amount of planning.